HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 ### Society may decide not to proceed further with complaint

-Despite the ‘Investigating and determining dispute’ rule above, the **Society** may decide not to proceed further with a complaint if—
+Despite the ‘Investigating and determining dispute’ rule above, the **Society** may decide not to proceed further with a complaint if:

 1. the complaint is considered to be trivial; or